minionrt/orca/README.md

   ```
   The minionrt CLI will build a container image from the current state of your local clone of the `orca` repository.
   This container image will then subsequently be used to run the agent on the git repository in your current working directory.

+## Acknowledgements

+We would like to thank [Cohere](https://cohere.com/) for supporting this project:

+This work was supported by compute credits from a Cohere Labs Research Grant, these grants are designed to support academic partners conducting research with the goal of releasing scientific artifacts and data for good projects.

 ## License